 We have already witnessed the potential damage of security weaknesses in Windows operating systems.
 2017’s Wannacry attack saw over 200,000 PCs infected with ransomware in approximately 24 hours, crippling computers used by businesses and the NHS among many others.

-Most infected machines were running Windows 7 and one theory suggests that it was a lack of recent security patches that allowed the issue to become so wide reaching.
-Once Microsoft stop patching Windows 7, Server 2008 and Small Business Server, it’s only a matter of time before more vulnerabilities are found.
+Most infected machines were running Windows 7 and one theory suggests that it was a lack of recent security patches that allowed the issue to become so wide-reaching.
+Once Microsoft stops patching Windows 7, Exchange 2010 Server 2008 and Small Business Server, it’s only a matter of time before more vulnerabilities are found.

 Organisations need to upgrade all instances of Windows 7, Server 2008 and Small Business Server by January 2020 to avoid a potential security risk.
-It’s advised that they migrate to the latest operating systems: Windows 10 for PC, and Server 2016 or 2019 for servers.
+It’s advised that they migrate to the latest versions: Windows 10 for PC, and Server 2016 or 2019 for servers.

 While PCs are more straightforward, servers require more time and planning.
 The process of upgrading a server’s operating system may take several days depending on the amount of data on the server.
 The server may also be unavailable for part of this upgrade time, potentially having an impact on business operations.
 This is why this task should not be left until the last minute.